 When you feel you might be able to hold down food, eat foods that are gentle on your stomach and gastrointestinal tract.
 Stick to bland, low fat, low fiber foods.
 Fat is harder for your stomach to digest, especially when it’s upset.
 Avoid fatty foods to prevent upsetting it further.

 Foods that are gentle on the stomach include:

 - plain potatoes, including mashed potatoes

-Natural remedies.
-During an episode of food poisoning, it is important for your body to follow its natural reaction to cleanse and purge the digestive tract to get rid of the harmful bacteria.
-That’s why an over-the-counter diarrhea medication is not a good way to treat food poisoning.
-While your symptoms are at their peak, you might want to try some of the following natural remedies:
+During an episode of food poisoning, it’s important for your body to follow its natural reaction to cleanse and purge the digestive tract to get rid of the harmful bacteria.
+That’s why an over-the-counter (OTC) diarrhea medication isn’t a good way to treat food poisoning.

-After you are feeling well again, you may wish to go on a probiotic regimen or take a probiotic pill for at least two weeks.
-This will help your body to regenerate the healthy bacteria lost in the food poisoning purge, and get your digestive system back on track.
+This will help your body regenerate the healthy bacteria lost in the food poisoning purge and get your digestive system and immune system back on track.

 Your body is already on the offensive, shooing away the pathogens responsible for food poisoning.
 You don’t want to give the invaders any more ammunition.

 Your priority should be to avoid the foods that caused you to get sick in the first place.
 Throw the suspected culprit into the garbage immediately, and keep it shut so the contaminated food is out of your pets’ reach.